 IS: We have been suffering from a lot of phone calls, emails, terrorists notices and have been closely working with our Governor, who is the president of the organising committee, and the police.
 So the situation is still uncertain and we have to prioritise safety, human life, and the working environment for all staff and volunteers because they have been most harassed by the violent visitors.
 We are not only fighting with the politicised situation, but we have also been threatened by the general public.
 It is a difficult situation for us because you can’t see who could be attacking us really.
 So, while I believe that art should be a safe place for artists, for everyone to say something freely, which is why we created the section “After `Freedom of Expression?`”; however, because the situation has escalated, it had to be closed down.

-This is due to the political context between Korea, South Korea and Japan, in context to the war time history.
-The government of Japan has never officially apologised to Korea for ‘comfort women’, which was sex slavery.
-The lack of an official apology for the past 70 years has caused a lot of different voices from feminists, nationalists, right wing, and politicians about the situation which has escalated.
-This exactly reflects what kind of condition we are living in today, which is called post-truth because you only believe what you want to believe.
+This is due to the political context between South Korea and Japan, in context to the war time history.
+Although the government of Japan has insisted that Japan made an official apology to Korea, it has been internationally said sometimes that Japan has not acknowledged 'comfort women' well enough.
+Such gap of recognition and the probable lack of acknowledgement for the past 70 years has caused a lot of different voices from feminists, nationalists, right wing, and politicians about the situation which has escalated.
+This exactly reflects what kind of condition we are living in today, which is called post-truth, because you only believe what you want to believe.
 There are different facts, different truths.
 If we can talk based on facts, maybe we can find a way out, but if we only discuss based on truths, there are multiple truths.
 We have not censored anything.
 Due to the situation, the government, the president and the artistic director decided to close the space immediately as they did not have time.
 We have accepted temporarily suspension of works by several artists as a protest and expressing their solidarity for their fellow artists, but at the Aichi Triennale, we also have the responsibility to secure accessibility of all works for everybody.

 I hope that people understand that we cannot make a comparison between prioritising safety, humanity, human life and human rights on one hand and freedom of expression on the other.
 We cannot find a balance between this right now.